-Providing them with fresh greens to improve fiber content in their diets, restraining aggressive birds, drawing the birds attention away from their victims and trimming their beaks.
+Providing them with fresh greens to improve the fiber content in their diets, restraining aggressive birds, drawing the birds attention away from their victims, and trimming their beaks.

 Can I treat the cannibalism outbreak?

 It is possible to treat cannibalism if you can only identify the root cause of this problem.
-In other words, you may start by correcting any practices that can lead to cannibalism.
+In other words, you may start by correcting practices that can lead to cannibalism.